 The buildings in the town were made of red sandstone blocks in a style called Guarani baroque.
 We were surprised to learn that the structures were originally white!
 The site is easy to navigate on your own with panels explaining the significance of different areas of buildings.

 We learned about how the aim of the mission was to evangelize the Guarani natives.
 Like the Missions in Paraguay, each mission was led by a single Jesuit Missionary whose job was to strike a fine balance between Guarani culture and the Catholic Diocese.
 The mission eventually ended when King Charles III of Spain expelled the Jesuit order from the site.
 The ruins were later destroyed by local Guarani tribes, although there is a spectacular amount that is left standing, waiting for visitors to explore them.

 At night the ruins are transformed into a sound and light show.
 Having experienced Petra by Night when we visited Jordan, we knew we had to go back to experience these ruins at night.
 The only drawback was that we had to pay another entrance fee.
 However, this was also the case for Petra by Night in Jordan.

 The night story experience at San Ignacio Mini provided some insight into the lives of the 4000 Guarani that once lived on the site by using projections cast onto a mist of water spray.
-The various segments are presented at different parts of the ruins.
-We were also provided with headsets which relayed the stories in English.
+The various segments are presented in different parts of the ruins.
+We were also provided with headsets that relayed the stories in English.